devilbox/docker-nginx-stable/README.md

 ## 💡 Examples

-In order to get you started easily, the documentation provides many examples about common use cases.

 ### Examples: Docker

 Get inspired by the following copy/paste examples to get you up and running in no time.

-> See **[Documentation: Examples](doc/examples.md)** or click any link below.

 <table>
  <tr valign="top" style="vertical-align:top">